r-plus/SlideCut/README.md

 ========

 Slide shortcut via space key.
-Alternate portion of `KBShortcut` feature for iOS 7 and arm64 devices.
+Alternate portion of `KBShortcuts` feature for iOS 7 and arm64 devices.

 #### Usage
 Tap `Space` key then slide to supported key.